OpenWater Group

 Any pattern of conduct that makes others feel uncomfortable, unsafe, or pressured to engage, even if individual incidents might seem minor in isolation.

-Attending Events or accessing the Platform while impaired to the point of being disruptive or unsafe.
+Attending events or accessing the Platform or Beacon while impaired to the point of being disruptive or unsafe.

-Misrepresenting your identity, professional background, credentials, or affiliation with any organization.
+Misrepresenting your identity, professional background, credentials, or affiliation with any organization, including in your Beacon profile.

 Providing false or misleading information to OpenWater Group, including during the application or curation process.

-Circumventing any restriction, suspension, removal, or instruction imposed by OpenWater Group, including by using alternate accounts, side channels, third parties, or any other workaround to access the Platform, contact a Member, attend an Event, or participate in the community after being restricted from doing so.
+Circumventing any restriction, suspension, removal, or instruction imposed by OpenWater Group, including by using alternate accounts, side channels, or any other workaround to access the Platform, Beacon, contact a Member, or attend an event after being restricted from doing so.

 Trust is the foundation of OpenWater.
 Members share sensitive professional information in Mastermind Forums, networking sessions, Give & Get conversations, and other programs.
 Protecting that information is not optional.